Astros vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Houston Astros and Texas Rangers will play on Friday at Minute Maid Park, at 8:10 PM ET, with Alex Bregman and Marcus Semien among those expected to deliver at the plate.
+Hunter Brown and Jon Gray are the projected starters when the Houston Astros and Texas Rangers face off on Saturday at Minute Maid Park.

-The favored Astros have -165 moneyline odds to win against the underdog Rangers, who are listed at +140.
-The total is 8.5 runs for the contest (with -120 odds to hit the over and +100 odds to go under).
+The favored Astros have -175 moneyline odds against the underdog Rangers, who are listed at +145.
+The over/under is 8 runs for this contest (with -110 odds on the over and -110 odds on the under).

 Rep your team with officially licensed Astrosgear!
 Head to Fanatics to find jerseys, shirts, and much more.